Quantum-Accelerators/quacc/docs/src/install/jobflow.md

 Finally, you will need to define a `JOBFLOW_CONFIG_FILE` environment variable pointing to the file you made.
 For instance, in your `~/.bashrc` file, add the following line:
 `export JOBFLOW_CONFIG_FILE="/path/to/my/jobflow.yaml"`.

-When a QuAcc calculation completes, all the data will be stored in the database you have specified above.
+When a Quacc calculation completes, all the data will be stored in the database you have specified above.
 If needed, additional information about setting up your `jobflow.yaml` file can be found in the official [jobflow documentation](https://materialsproject.github.io/jobflow/jobflow.settings.html).

 ## FireWorks DB Setup